duffin22/your-mission/readme.md

 - Copy the messages and contacts of a user's phone when your application is run on it.
 Remember that M needs the name and the phone number for each contact.
 - Use a VideoView to distract Sergei while you are stealing his information.
 - Don't include anything Sergei doesn't like in your application.
-- Send an email to an address with the stolen information.
+- Send an email to an address with the stolen information when the VideoView is clicked.
-- Make ABSOLUTELY sure that Sergei doesn't get wind of what we are doing.
-Asking for permissions is fine, but don't show any popups when sending information to M. We are trying to keep our new technology secret.

 **Bonus:**
 - Steal more things besides Sergei's contacts and messages